 In the world of fiction and fantasy, you can wave a magic wand or utter a spell and all your tasks get taken care of, without you moving a muscle.
-Many would tell you that such a world only exists in the pages of your favourite fantasy novel or
+Many would tell you that such a world only exists in the pages of your favourite fantasy novel

-use technology to automate nearly every aspect of your life so that you can sit back and relax, or maybe get some quality time to do what you really want to do.
+you can use technology to automate nearly every aspect of your life so that you can sit back and relax, or maybe get some quality time to do what you really want to do.
 Here’s how:

 Use virtual assistants

 Digital bots, virtual assistants, voice assistants – call them whatever you want, but their significance in today’s world is undeniable.
 They have greatly grown in capability and can fulfil a lot of tasks today.
 However, you’d